Bandler's Fourth Platform to Connect

 Now let's show the compliance and business lines of priority

-And now let's draw in some lines.
-One line is the "compliance line" and showing how external rules, internal rules, and practice need to align.
+The first (red) line is the "compliance line" and showing how external rules, internal rules, and practice need to align.
 That's the Three Platforms from my other article.

-The other line is the "business needs" line, and how that, internal rules, and practice need to align.
+The other (green) line is the "business needs" line, and how that, internal rules, and practice need to align.

 Some employees may focus on the compliance line, such as the general counsel, compliance officer, privacy officer, chief information security officer, and more.